 This section explains how the debugger searches for symbols, resolving most potential symbol ambiguities using the scope and visibility rules of the programming language and also its own rules.
-Section 5.3.2 and Section 5.3.3 describe supplementary techniques that you can use when necessary.
+Section 5.3.2, "Using SHOW SYMBOL and Path Names to Specify Symbols Uniquely" and Section 5.3.3, "Using SET SCOPE to Specify a Symbol Search Scope" describe supplementary techniques that you can use when necessary.